baking-bad/etherlink-governance/README.md

     (* Number of proposals that an account may upvote and submit *) upvoting_limit : nat;

-    (* Another governance contract which keeps accounts that can submit new proposals (if None then anyone is allowed) *) proposers_governance_contract : address option;
+    (* Another governance contract which keeps accounts that can submit new proposals (if None then any proposer is allowed) *) proposers_governance_contract : address option;

     (*